-WordPress TutorialOnce upon a time and not so long ago, blogs looked like blogs and websites looked like websites.
-One could easily tell the difference.
+When the “blogging revolution” first began, blogs looked like blogs and websites looked like websites.
+You could easily tell the difference.

-For many website owners, understanding the difference between a CMS tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that matter to most website owners, like web development costs, ease of use, ability to maintain the site up-to-date, managing web content, etc.
+For many website owners, understanding the difference between a Content Management System tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the areas that matter to most website owners, like web development costs, ease of use, ability to keep the website up-to-date, managing web content, etc.

 Think about this …